nokafor/MSBuild2017Quickstarts/Yo.md

 ## Part 2: Customize the Office Ribbon UI

-1. In the command prompt, ensure you are in the myAddin directory, then run the following command to open your project folder in Visual Studio Code.
+1. Open a new command prompt, and change the current directory to the myAddin folder.
+Run the following command to open your project folder in Visual Studio Code.

 	```
 	code .